Prinsphield/GeneGAN/README.md

 0. Download [celebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset and unzip it into `datasets` directory.
 There are various source providers for CelebA datasets.
-To ensure that the size of downloaded images is correct, please run `identify datasets/celebA/data/000001.jpg`, the size should be 409 x 687 if you are using the same dataset.
+To ensure that the size of downloaded images is correct, please run `identify datasets/celebA/data/000001.jpg`.
+The size should be 409 x 687 if you are using the same dataset.
 Besides, please ensure that you have the following directory tree structure.